Adversarial Attacks against Binary Similarity Systems: Limitations and Future Works

 Our experiments suggest that, depending on the characteristics of a given model and pair of functions, the success of an attack may be affected by factors like the initial difference in code size and CFG topology, among others.
 In this respect, it could be interesting to explore how to alternate our dead-branch addition perturbation, for example, with the insertion of dead fragments within existing blocks.

 We believe both limitations could be addressed in future work with implementation effort, whereas the main goal of this paper was to show that adversarial attacks against binary similarity systems are a concrete possibility.
 For defensive attempts, we could rely on off-the-shelf obfuscation methods (Section~\ref{ss:perturbation-selection}).
 To enhance our attacks, we could explore more complex patching implementation strategies based on binary rewriting or a modified compiler back-end.

-Alongside looking at pre-processing techniques~\cite{pierazzi2020intriguing}, we find that an interesting direction for defensive research could be to increase the resilience of code models by designing more robust feature mapping processes.
+Such studies may then include also other performant similarity systems, such as Asm2Vec~\cite{ding2019asm2vec} or jTrans~\cite{jTrans-ISSTA22}.

+On a different note, whereas our primary focus has been on the attack side, a compelling research question arises for considering defensive techniques specifically tailored for our scenario.
+From the extensive literature on adversarial attacks, we can pinpoint several potential directions.

+One approach would be to identify appropriate preprocessing techniques that can mitigate our attacks.
+For instance, one could consider randomly discarding a certain percentage of instructions.
+Another potential approach involves the design of feature mapping techniques resilient to our attacks; in Section~\ref{ssec:rq2}, we saw that existing solutions already partially resist white-box attacks.
+Alternatively, one could also develop a classifier designed to detect adversarial samples produced by our methodology or similar ones.

+In the hope to foster research in the area, the implementations of our attacks can be made available upon request to fellow researchers, whom are invited to reach us via e-mail.